 Spis Castle, Slovakia

 One of the largest castles in Central Europe, Spis Castle was originally built in the 11th and 12th centuries but was expanded drastically by Belo IV in defence against the Tatars.
 Prior to the 16th century, the castle was owned by the kings of Hungary, effectively became the centre of the country and housed many nobles.
 The castle has seen an abundance of archaeological research and has also been the site of many Hollywood movies including Dragonheart, Kull the Conqueror and The Last Legion.

 Kamianets-Podilskyi Castle, Ukraine

-One of the best kept examples of Medieval architecture in the Ukraine, Kamianets-Podilskyi Castle dates back as for as the 14th century, however there is evidence the castle is even older than that.
+One of the best-kept examples of Medieval architecture in Ukraine, Kamianets-Podilskyi Castle dates back as for as the 14th century, however, there is evidence the castle is even older than that.
 The castle was originally just a dirt/wooden fort but was transformed by Lithuanian Princes into a stone castle.
-The castle at the time was one of the most important structures in the country and today is part of the Seven Wonders of the Ukraine and was nominated in 1989 to become a UNESCO World Heritage Site.
+The castle at the time was one of the most important structures in the country and today is part of the Seven Wonders of Ukraine and was nominated in 1989 to become a UNESCO World Heritage Site.

 Hunedoara Castle, Romania

 Built towards the end of the Medieval Period in the middle of the 15th century, this incredible structure is one of the largest Medieval Castles in Europe.
 It shows influences of both Gothic, which was typical of the middle ages and Renaissance architecture.
 Legend has it that John Hunyadi, a Hungarian military leader and one of the richest barons in the kingdom, held captive Vald the Impaler, a member of the House of Draculesti in this very castle.